 It remains a privilege to be part of this National Treasury project.
-The graduates have developed well during the past year and have really added much value to their sections.
 Sol Plaatje Municipality and the city has truly benefited from this programme.

 b) The Expanded Public Works Programme Incentive Grant

 The Expanded Public Works Programme (EPWP) is a key government initiative aimed at reducing poverty and unemployment through the creation of job opportunities.
 The Sol Plaatje Local Municipality (SPLM) has adopted and implemented this strategy across its maintenance and capital programmes, utilizing both in-house teams and contracted service providers.